Overview & Diagnosis

 Figure 1.
 Mast cell (electron micrograph)

-Mast cell disorders are caused by the proliferation and accumulation of genetically altered mast cells and/or the inappropriate release of mast cell mediators, creating symptoms in multiple organ systems.2 The two major forms of mast cell disorders are mastocytosis and mast cell activation syndromes (MCAS).
-Mast cell disorders can cause tremendous suffering and disability due to symptomatology from daily mast cell mediator release, and/or symptoms arising from infiltration and accumulation of mast cells in major organ systems.
+Mast cell diseases are caused by the proliferation and accumulation of genetically altered mast cells and/or the inappropriate release of mast cell mediators, creating symptoms in multiple organ systems.2 The three major forms of mast cell diseases are mastocytosis, mast cell activation syndrome (MCAS), and Hereditary Alpha tryptasemia (HAT).
+Mast cell diseases can cause tremendous suffering and disability due to symptomatology from daily mast cell mediator release, and/or symptoms arising from infiltration and accumulation of mast cells in major organ systems.
 Although systemic mastocytosis is a rare disease,3 those suffering with MCAS have recently been increasingly recognized and diagnosed.
-As a result, patients with MCAS appear to represent a growing proportion of the mast cell disorder patient population.4, 5 It is important to note that the process of mast cell activation can occur in anyone, even without a mast cell disorder, as well as in patients with both mastocytosis and MCAS.6
+As a result, patients with MCAS appear to represent a growing proportion of the mast cell disease patient population.4, 5 It is important to note that the process of mast cell activation can occur in anyone, even without a mast cell disease, as well as in patients with both mastocytosis and MCAS.6

 Mastocytosis has been defined in the literature as an abnormal accumulation of mast cells in one or more organ systems.
 Previously classified by the World Health Organization (WHO) as a myeloproliferative neoplasm, mastocytosis is now classified in its own category under myeloid neoplasms.7 Broadly separated into three categories, cutaneous mastocytosis (CM), systemic mastocytosis (SM) and mast cell sarcoma these diseases occur in both children and adults.
 CM is considered a benign skin disease representing the majority of pediatric cases.
 In 67-80% of pediatric cases seen, resolution will occur before or in early adulthood.8-10 In pediatric mastocytosis, symptoms of mast cell mediator release may occur systemically as a result of mast cell mediators released from skin lesions.10 This, however, does not necessarily indicate systemic disease.
 The incidence of systemic pediatric disease was previously unknown, but systemic forms have now been proven to exist in some children.8-10 The majority of adult patients are diagnosed with systemic disease.
 Skin involvement, typically maculopapular cutaneous mastocytosis/urticaria pigmentosa, is common in adult patients and can provide an important clue to accurate diagnosis.11, 12